 The island of Corfu is a cosmopolitan destination, perfect for cultural activities and nature exploration.
 There is a vivid nightlife with underground bars and restaurants, as well as modern stylish restaurants for traditional gastronomy and fine dining.
 Corfu is also famous for its carnival, going back to Venetian times, as well as its Easter celebrations, when locals throw large clay pots off their balconies to celebrate life!

 How to get to Corfu

-The easiest way to get to Corfu is by ferry from the port of Igoumenitsa in Epirus.
-The port of Igoumenitsa is located on the west coast of Greece, close to the border with Albania and 78km from the city of Ioannina (1 hour drive).
-You can get to the port of Igoumenitsa from Thessaloniki in 3,5 hours by car or bus, and from Athens in 5 hours by car or bus.
-The ferry trip from Igoumenitsa to Corfu is around 1,5 hours.
+The port of Igoumenitsa is located on the west coast of Greece, close to the border with Albania and 78km from the city of Ioannina.
+You can get to the port of Igoumenitsa from Thessaloniki in 3.5 hours by car or bus, as well as from Athens in 5 hours by car or bus.

 What to do in Corfu

 There’s a lot to see and do in Corfu!
 It’s one of the largest Greek islands, boasting a diverse and interesting history dating back to the Paleolithic era.
 You can visit amazing sandy beaches, explore castles and old mansions, dance till morning at crazy venues by the beach and taste delicious dishes typical of the local cuisine.